pcorey/pcorey.github.io/_posts/2016-10-03-accounts-is-everything-meteor-does-right.markdown

 ---
 layout: post
 title:  "Accounts is Everything Meteor Does Right"
-description: "Meteor's Accounts system is one of Meteor's most killer features, and one of the reasons I find it difficult to leave the framework."
+excerpt: "Meteor's Accounts system is one of Meteor's most killer features, and one of the reasons I find it difficult to leave the framework."
 author: "Pete Corey"
 date:   2016-10-03
 tags: ["Javascript", "Meteor", "Authentication"]